(previously called Volunteer Information Sheet)

 What are the benefits of registering?

 All studies using Join Dementia Research will have been approved by a Research Ethics Committee.
-This means that they have been checked to make sure that they protect the rights, safety and wellbeing of people involved in research.
+This means that they have been checked to make sure they protect the rights, safety and well-being of people involved in research.

 Who can register?

 Anyone, aged 18 or older, who lives in England, Scotland, Wales or Northern Ireland can sign up to Join Dementia Research.

 You do not have to be diagnosed with dementia to sign up.
 Volunteers who do not have dementia, as well as carers/those who provide support and families of people with dementia are needed for some research studies.